 - 1. Driveways.
 Driveways are not permitted within a required buffer yard area except as necessary to access the site. - 2.
 Vehicles/Equipment.
-Any agricultural support use (direct association) that involves the use of or services heavy equipment must have direct access to a public road.
+Any agricultural support use (direct association) that involves the use of or services heavy equipment must have direct access to a Class I or Class II public road.
 Direct access by a private easement is not allowed. - G. Hazardous Chemicals, Pesticide Use.
 The use and application of herbicides, pesticides, and potentially hazardous chemicals and substances such as paints and solvents is prohibited within the required buffer.